top of page

 The introvert/extrovert personality spectrum was first introduced in the 20th century by Swiss Psychologist Carl Jung.
 Jung proposed that extroverts are energized by external environments and objects, while introverts prefer solitude and gain energy from their internal environment.
 Another psychologist named Hans Eysenck proposed biological differences in the brains of introverts and extroverts.
-His studies suggested that extroverts have a lower level of stimulation arousal so they seek excitement and take risks to normalize their arousal level.
-According to Eysenck, introverts have a higher arousal rate so it doesn't take a lot of stimulation to reach a normal rate.
-He suggested that introverts become overwhelmed and overstimulated with external events like socializing because it takes very little for them to reach and exceed a normal state of arousal.
+His studies suggested that extroverts have a lower level of stimulation arousal while introverts have a higher arousal rate.

 Some other studies proposed that extroverts react differently to reward and pleasure because of a neurotransmitter in the brain called dopamine, which controls external reward and response to novelty.
 While both introverts and extroverts have the same amount of dopamine, these results showed that extroverts had stronger reactions in 2 areas of the brain linked to reward and surprise.
 They showed a more robust response to winning and achieving goals, especially when the challenge paid off, hence their risk-taking preference and seeking unfamiliar and challenging activities.